-We evaluate our algorithm on two major GPU-parallelized benchmark sets: 23 tasks from the \lstinline{mujoco_playground}'s DMC suite \citep{zakka_mujoco_2025}, and 8 ManiSkill environments \citep{taomaniskill3}, which provide us with a locomotion and manipulation benchmarks respectively.
-We consider a variety of tasks including high-dimensional control, sparse rewards, as well as chaotic dynamics.
+We begin by evaluating whether pathwise estimators improve upon score-based estimation in on-policy RL settings.
+We then compare our approach to baselines, evaluating final performance, sample and wall-clock efficiency, and stability of policy improvement.
+Our results demonstrate strong performance of \algoname on all axes.
+Additional details on architectures, hyperparameters, and ablations are provided in \autoref{app:impl} and \autoref{app:experiments}.
+A discrete variant of REPPO, along with its architectural changes and experimental results, is presented in \autoref{app:dreppo}.

-As baselines we use the PPO and SAC results provided by the authors of \cite{zakka_mujoco_2025} and \cite{taomaniskill3}.
-Given the success of PPO in the MPS setup~\citep{makoviychuk2021isaac,kaufmann2023champion}, we performed an additional hyperparameter search to tune PPO for higher sample efficiency on the \lstinline{mujoco_playground} benchmark.
-Note that we report all PPO baselines at 50 million as well as the maximum number of time-steps used in the original papers.
-The latter is always larger than the number of steps we allow for our algorithm.
-Finally, we use the FastTD3 \citep{seo_fasttd3_2025}, which we benchmark on locomotion DMC tasks.
-To control for the tradeoff between performance and the memory requirements of the off-policy RL, we train FastTD3 under two memory budgets: with the default size of replay buffer ($10,485,760$ transitions); as the constrained setting in which the FastTD3 buffer uses similar memory size as on-policy algorithms ($32,768$ transitions).
-We report all implementation details, hyperparameter settings and network architectures in \autoref{app:impl}.
+\paragraph{Environments} We evaluate \algoname on two major GPU-parallelized benchmark suites: 23 tasks from the \lstinline{mujoco_playground} DMC suite \citep{zakka_mujoco_2025} and 8 ManiSkill environments \citep{taomaniskill3}, covering locomotion and manipulation, respectively.
+These tasks span high-dimensional control, sparse rewards, and chaotic dynamics.